tallence/core-forms/README.md

 Download the repo and copy the files into your Blueprint-Workspace Extension-Folder.

 This way you won't be able to merge new commits made in this repo back to yours.
 But if you do not like Git Submodules, you don't have to deal with them.

-**3. Own Workspace**

-As mentioned by [Matthias Faust](https://github.com/mfaust) from CoreMedia on the 2018 DevCon, it will soon be possible to include external extensions into the Blueprint Workspace.
-This would enable you to create a fork from this project and build it's jars independently from the Blueprint-Workspace.

 However the formeditor uses maven-dependencies of the blueprint-workspace, so you have to keep the versions in sync.